Educational Technology and Digital Literacy

 - Advise digital equity investors on why and how to design efforts that are systemic so they have genuine impacts on educational and economic opportunity

-State Educational Technology Director and Online Learning Specialist
+State Educational Technology Manager and Online Learning Specialist